Saturday, 31 July 2021

 -- congenital adrenal hyperplasia =>

-This is an inherited condition producing anderogen hormones.
+This is an inherited condition in which the adrenal glands producing higher levels of male hormones (anderogen) causing excessive hair.
 It's usually diagnosed in childhood but may become apparent later in life, causing excessive body hair growth.
 It is diagnosed with specific blood tests.

 -- metabolic diseases, such as diabetes mellitus, hyperinsulinemia